How to Bet on the NHL [Video]

 - How to bet on NHL hockey online

-- NHL draft betting, live betting and round robins
+- NHL draft betting, live betting, and round robins

 - Tips and strategies for how to place winning NHL bets

 A lot has changed in the sports gambling world in recent years.
-Not only have the internet and online casinos completely revolutionized the sports betting industry, we’ve also seen recent changes in federal laws that are paving the way for sports gambling to become legal in every state in the country.
+Not only have the internet and online casinos completely revolutionized the sports betting industry, but we’ve also seen recent changes in federal laws that are paving the way for sports gambling to become legal in every state in the country.